instrumentisto/rust-incubator/orientation.md

 ### Your group

-Everyone was enrolled in one of the groups.
-Every group has 2 mentors.
-If you are in the morning, the group time of meetings is most probably at 10:00.
-If you are in the evening, the group time of meetings is most probably at 18:30.
+Each participant has been assigned to a specific group, with each group having 2 mentors.
+If you're in the morning cohort, your meetings will typically be scheduled for 10:00.
+For those in the evening cohort, meetings are most likely at 18:30.

 ### Routines

-You will engage in calls with your peers and mentors four days a week.
-During these group calls, you are encouraged to ask questions, and you should expect to answer questions from your mentor as well.
+Expect to join calls with your fellow learners and mentors four days a week.
+During these group sessions, we strongly encourage you to **voice your questions** and engage actively in discussions.
+Be prepared to answer queries posed by your mentor.
+We also recommend turning on your **video camera** to foster a more personable and engaging experience for both participants and mentors

 ### Topology of curriculum

-`Section` and `step` are synonyms in most contexts.

-Bootcamp consists of 4 parts:
+In most contexts, the terms section and step can be used interchangeably.

+The bootcamp is divided into four parts:

-- General part: sections 0, 1, 2, 3
+1. General part: Sections 0, 1, 2, 3
-- Specialization part: sections 4, 5
+2. Specialization part: Sections 4, 5
-- Capstone project: 6
+3. Capstone project: Section 6
-- Certification test
+4. Certification test

-Currently, we offer only one specialization: "web back-end."
-The second and third parts can be performed in parallel with the first.
-You have to work on the third part parallel to the second; otherwise, you can fail to meet the deadline.
+At present, we offer only one specialization: "web back-end".
+The second and third parts can be worked on simultaneously with the first part.
+And, you should work on the third part in parallel with the second part to meet the deadline.

-### Capstone project

-You will create a portfolio project using Rust within a one-week timeframe.
-The project should showcase your proficiency in Rust, demonstrate your coding style, and highlight your problem-solving skills.
-The goal is to create a functional project that can be presented to potential employers or shared with the programming community.

-Choose a project idea that is suitable for implementation within a **one-week timeframe**.
-Consider the complexity and feasibility of the project.
-You are expected to present your project to your peers and mentors.
-This will allow you to receive more feedback, further facilitating your growth and learning.

-### Certificate

-If you complete all tasks on time, successfully present your capstone project, and achieve a high score on the certification test, you will earn a **professional certificate**.
-We're dedicated to ensuring our certificate is recognized both in Ukraine and internationally.

-### Certification Test

-Our certification process is designed to uphold the utmost integrity and trustworthiness.
-We employ stringent measures to prevent cheating and ensure a fair testing environment for all participants.

-During the certification test, participants will be [supervised by a proctor][certification test].
-We require participants to use two cameras and share their desktop throughout the test, to prevent unauthorized communication.
-Additionally, we will monitor all active processes on the participant's computer at the beginning and throughout the test to further prevent any fraudulent activities.

-It's worth mentioning that passing the certification test is a challenge due to its complex and tricky questions.
-Each participant is allowed **only one attempt** to pass the test.
-However, a shortened version of the test will be publicly available for practice.
-Participants who finish the first or second part of the program ahead of others, or those whose capstone project receives the most likes from mentors during presentation, will be awarded an extra attempt.

-Any attempt to cheat during the certification test will result in immediate exclusion from the boot camp.

-> 💡 Advice: It is worth going through as many quizzes as you can find online before taking the certification test.
-You should master rustlings and exorcism drills and review as much code of others as you can because certification tests evaluate not only your understanding of concepts but also your ability to read code quickly.

 ### Soft and Hard Deadlines

 In this bootcamp, we implement two types of deadlines: soft deadlines and hard deadlines.

 1. **Soft Deadlines**: These are flexible deadlines designed to help keep you on track.
 Every soft deadline is set for **Thursday** at midnight.
 We tolerate up to two instances of not meeting a soft deadline.
-However, if you fail to meet a soft deadline for a third time, this will lead to exclusion.
+However, if you fail to meet a soft deadline for a third time, this will lead to expulsion.
 2. **Hard Deadlines**: These are strict deadlines that must be adhered to.
 Each hard deadline is set for **Sunday** at midnight.
-Failing to meet a hard deadline will result in immediate exclusion.
+Failing to meet a hard deadline will result in immediate expulsion.

 Each section of our program has its own deadline.
 Please note that some sections may take more than one week to complete.
 We use a week as our standard unit of measurement.